anthonycirc/design-patterns/README.md

 - **Intent**: Separate the construction of a complex object from its representation so that the same construction process can create different representations.

+### 🔨 Prototype

+- **Intent**: Specify the kinds of objects to create using a prototypical instance, and create new objects by copying this prototype.